 These insights help make informed decisions, deal with business crises, and ensure stakeholders are well informed segregating information at each individual’s need for reporting.
 Innovation-driven companies use these insights to open and operate at various horizons.

 As the size of the data is growing every minute, the complexity of the data also increases with it, making it more and more challenging to maintain it.
 There are many best practices of setting up the infrastructure to enable the extraction of these insights, but there is no right or wrong way of doing it.
 Hence, the architecture is designed in a way that it is scalable and flexible enough to accommodate changes foreseeing the organization’s roadmap.
 But there are some fundamental steps involved in this process.

 Elemental Steps Involved In Setting up the Infrastructure

 - Gathering requirements and planning contextual scope for the organization, also called as Business Planning Layer.

-- Identification of data and mapping with raw data, also called as Transformation Layer.
+- Identification of data and mapping with raw data is also called a Transformation Layer.

-- Accordingly, the choice of platform is chosen, also called as Technology Layer.
+- Accordingly, the chosen platform is chosen, also called a Technology Layer.